-Wherever possible will issue revision and study lists in advance of the mocks and assessment week so that students and parent/carers know what is needed to revise.
+We will always issue revision and study lists in advance of each assessment week so that students and parent/carers know what is needed to revise.

 After each grade card students conduct a review of their progress and underpinning performance (effort) grades.